792nd ISS Airman wins ACC annual award

-U.S. Air Force Staff Sgt.
-George Skon, 792nd Intelligence Support Squadron, is presented the Air Combat Command’s 2018 Outstanding Airmen of the Year award by Chief Master Sgt.
-Frank Batten, former ACC command chief, during the 480th ISR Wing’s annual award ceremony at Joint Base Langley-Eustis, Virginia, May 29, 2019.
+An Airman from the 792nd Intelligence Support Squadron was recently presented with the Air Combat Command’s 2018 Outstanding Airmen of the Year award.

+Staff Sgt.
+George Skon received the award from former ACC command chief, Chief Master Sgt.
+Frank Batten, during the 480th ISR Wing’s annual award ceremony at Joint Base Langley-Eustis, Virginia, May 29.

 The award is given to 12 enlisted Airmen who go above and beyond what their job entails, what others expect of them, and give fellow Airmen a blueprint of how to excel and embody the whole Airman concept.

-(U.S. Air Force photo by Tech.
-Sgt.
-Darnell T. Cannady)
+As a Knowledge Management Technician, SharePoint and process improvement specialist, Skon innovated an emergency service web platform that Headquarters Air Force fire chief selected as the Air Force model.
+By directing a 25 unit digital routing system Continuous Processing Improvement team, he slashed processing time from seven days to three and saved 12 thousand hours per year.
+Additionally, Skon led a 14 member CPI team that developed best practices for 152,000 patients; earned an industry process management certificate, which he used to cut project times from eight months to one; and had two of his projects highlighted by U.S. Air Forces Europe, culminating in his winning the 692nd ISR group’s Airman of the Quarter.

+Skon credits past teachings from his supervisors for helping get him to point he is today in his career.

 |Date Taken: